-Catchment Care was an initiative between Fonterra and Conservation Volunteers New Zealand to enhance our country's valuable waterways and wetlands.
+Catchment Care is an exciting initiative between Fonterra and Conservation Volunteers New Zealand to enhance our country's valuable waterways

 What’s been Achieved

-From August 2009 until July 2013 we have enhanced 3,878,032 square meters of New Zealand waterways, wetlands and catchment zones.
+As of August 2012 we have hit our goal of enhancing over 2,000,000 square meters of New Zealand waterways, wetlands and catchment zones.

-To achieve this we have worked in rural areas alongside landowners, regional councils, community groups and environmental agencies on projects that span the length and breadth of New Zealand.
+To achieve this we have been working in rural areas alongside landowners, regional councils, community groups and environmental agencies on projects that span the length and breadth of New Zealand.

 We are continuing work within the Kaipara Habour and Waipa Lakes regions.
 If you share our passion for the environment and would like to pitch in, let us know.

 Great resource to help with planting and transplanting native plants and helping me initiate the restoration program on the farm